maciejmroz/modern-scala-stack/Readme.md

 ## Project structure

-The project is onion-ish architecture, with dependencies looking more or less like this:
+The project is onion-ish architecture, with dependencies looking more or less like this (marked by indentation):

 ```
 app              <- http4s (and everything else)
   schema         <- Fx, Caliban (type mappings)
-    services       <- IO, Doobie
+  interpreters   <- IO, Doobie
+    algebras     <- Cats Effect (IO effect)
       entities   <- minimal library dependencies, domain only
 ```

 ## Building